Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Scope

-Based on the strategy goals that have been established, I have decided to incorporate a phased approach prioritising the most important information to less feasible concepts.
+Based on the strategic goals that have been established, I have decided to incorporate a phased approach prioritising the most important information to less feasible concepts.
 This will allow me to manage my workload and build upon any feedback that I receive during the project.

-To begin with the first phase would be to create a minimum viable product (MVP).
+To begin with, the first phase would be to create a minimum viable product (MVP).

 - ### Phase 1:
     - A home page setting out what the website offers.
-    - A beer page showcasing what beers are avaialble.
+    - A beer page showcasing what beers are available.
     - A breweries page to find out more information about each brewery.
     - A Customise your crates page.
     - A contact us page.